 The Hoʻoikaika Partnership evolved to serve as a convener of agencies involved in the prevention of child abuse and neglect in Maui County – to improve coordination of efforts, increase partnerships, support the workforce, and further the use of evidence-based approaches, especially the protective factors.

 - Each April, the Ho’oikaika Partnership sponsors events to raise awareness of national Child Abuse Prevention month.
 We partner with the Friends of the Children’s Justice Center of Maui and the County of Maui to co-sponsor a reading of the Mayor’s Proclamation.
 Pre-pandemic “Keiki Fests” drew hundreds of families for a day of fun combined with learning about local resources.
 During the COVID health emergency, we sponsored a drive-through event to provide families with concrete supports, health information, and other giveaways.
-In 2022, our in-person ‘Ohana Fest at Maui Botanical Gardens will offer a resource fair with 17 different agencies providing information and support for approximately 100 families.
+Our 2022 ‘Ohana Fest at Maui Botanical Gardens offered a resource fair with 13 different partner agencies providing information and support for 160 adults and 176 keiki.
+We also launched our first social media campaign.

 - Ho’oikaika System Navigation Services helps families access services and supports in Maui County.
 The social services system can be overwhelming and confusing and families may feel intimidated or embarrassed – which makes reaching out for help or following through on referrals very challenging.
 Our navigator acts as a “guide by the side” to coach families and provides a “warm hand off” so children and their caregivers actually connect with program services.
 By coordinating, communicating and collaborating across agencies, the navigator helps weave a seamless safety net.
 Community outreach and education to prevent child abuse and neglect is also a crucial function.